karls/gocardless-clj/README.md

 not supported.

 Although the API is pretty clean and should be fairly easy to use, some nice things are currently not in place or are rough around the edges.
+This also means that the API is in flux and may change at any time.

 * Automatic pagination of results is not supported, which means that you'll have to paginate manually.